Reed-CompBio/protein-weaver/data/README.md

 # Data Import Tutorial

-**NOTE: This tutorial will show you how to import a protein interaction and gene association dataset into Neo4j.
+**NOTE: NEVER MERGE THIS BRANCH.
+This tutorial will show you how to import a protein interaction and gene association dataset into Neo4j.
 To get to the local dev state you will need to follow the import process in the main branch.**

 ## How to get started with Neo4j and upload the data
 1. Create a directory in your `$HOME` named `neo4j`